Democratising democracy in Southeast Asia.

 What we do

 A common refrain heard across Southeast Asia is the idea that ordinary citizens cannot make a difference.
 New Naratif was founded in 2017 as a response to the question: “What can I do?”.
 We build a better Southeast Asia by empowering Southeast Asians with the knowledge and skills they need to address our shared challenges and take collective action.

-In a short period of time, New Naratif has produced a wide range of important articles about Southeast Asia in a variety of languages and formats, organised events across four different countries, partnered with a range of local civil society organisations, and grown into a nearly 1,000 strong movement.
+In a short period of time, New Naratif has produced a wide range of important articles about Southeast Asia in a variety of languages and formats, organised events across four different countries, swayed elections, partnered with a range of local civil society organisations, and grown into a 1,300 strong movement.
 We’ve made major contributions to the political discourse in Singapore and Malaysia, and brought to light new perspectives in Indonesia, Vietnam, and the Philippines, among others.
 For this, we’ve been attacked, threatened, and even had writers and contributors arrested and sent to jail.

 Providing Southeast Asians with information, in accessible formats and languages, about important issues that we collectively face